allen-otterstrom/CMF_data/navigation.md

   <img src="{{ '/assets/images/nav_4.png' | relative_url }}" alt="Nav 4">
 </div>

-Right under, the location of the establishments included on the manuscript is recorded.
+Directly under, the location of the establishments included on the manuscript is recorded.

 <div>
   <img src="{{ '/assets/images/nav_5.png' | relative_url }}" alt="Nav 5">
 </div>

-There are two sections on the manuscripts for special schedules 3-12.
-Here we have Boots and Shoes and Leather.
+There are two schedules and two sections for each schedule on each manuscript for special schedules 3-12.
+Here we have 1) Boots and Shoes and 2) Leather.

 <div>
   <img src="{{ '/assets/images/nav_6.png' | relative_url }}" alt="Nav 6">